 Articles of Incorporation (California)

-This is for articles of incorporation for a professional corporation in California.
+This is for articles of incorporation for a close corporation in California.
 The form provided here is simply a sample of what the actual form looks like.

 ARTICLES OF INCORPORATION